-Log spill blocks Edmonds ferry dock Monday afternoon
+Log spill blocks Edmonds ferry dock mid-day Monday

-A log-truck spill at the Edmonds ferry terminal is leaving drivers stranded on the M/V Spokane, and the route from Kingston may be closed for hours.
+A log-truck spill at the Edmonds ferry terminal left drivers stranded for a couple hours on the M/V Spokane while temporarily closing service from Kingston.

-Nine logs landed partly onto the dock pavement, when they slid off one of the paired axle sets behind the semi, during the mishap just before 11 a.m., pictures show.
+Nine logs landed partly onto the dock pavement when they slid off one of the paired axle sets behind the semi during the mishap just before 11 a.m., pictures show.

-The Edmonds dock can’t be used until a logging company arrives with lifting equipment, said Ian Sterling, Washington State Ferries spokesperson.
-He said the vessel appeared to be mostly empty.
+The last log was retrieved by arriving log-company machinery just before 1:30 p.m. as passengers applauded, said spokesperson Ian Sterling of Washington State Ferries.

+About 150 people and vehicles were stuck aboard the vessel behind the stalled truck, he said.

 Log trucks cross Puget Sound nearly every day, including on this route, Sterling said.
 Ferries staff don’t know yet why the load tumbled, but the travel lane does have slopes and curbs that large loads must avoid.